7 Referral Email Templates for More Word-of-Mouth Referrals

 When requesting referrals from any source, provide context to the scope of your business.
 Describe what an excellent referral looks like and list specific reasons to recommend your company, products, or services.

-Subject: Looking to Assist [family member or friend name]’s Network with [product/service/solution]
+Subject: Looking to Assist [family member or friend name]’s Network With [product/service/solution]

 Hi [family member or friend name],

-(Optional incentive statement): We are also offering [incentive] for every referred [customer/client] brought in.
+We are also offering [incentive] for every referred [customer/client] brought in.

 Thank you,